- 1 The Mourn

 The wildest part of the Mournwold, Freemoor is split roughly between scrubby farmland in the west and wooded valleys in the east.
 The folk here had a reputation for being stand-offish on par with the people of Bregasland, especially those who preferred the gentle hills and woodlands of the west.
 Most of the farms here were never especially wealthy, but the stewards and yeomen were renowned for their stubborn refusal to go anywhere else.
 More Freemoor people than any other part of the Mournwold refused to leave when the Jotun came, and remained as thralls - albeit bitter, stubborn, intractable thralls.

-There are two well-known landmarks in Freemoor: Old Pig, an aptly named chalk figure carved into the hills of the wold; and The Whittle Hill, the largest hillock in the western Mournwold.
+There are three well-known landmarks in Freemoor: Old Pig, an aptly named chalk figure carved into the hills of the wold; the fortification of Landskeepers Bulwark and The Whittle Hill, the largest hillock in the western Mournwold.
 The village of Whittle stands at the base of Whittle Hill, although most of its residents now live in Tassato Mestra.

 Green March was always a little odd - isolated from the rest of the Mournwold by Alderly, the yeomanry often felt they had more in common with the farmers of Mitwold than their distant neighbours in Chalkdowns and Southmoor.
 The first region of Mournwold to fall to the Jotun, the site of the first engagement between the Imperial armies and the Jotun is still marked by a series of Jotun burial mounds that surround the ruins of the village of Kineton - half of them containing the bodies of soldiers who fell in a futile attempt to slow the orc advance.